rrahman5/lab13/README.md

 ## Choreography

-### Pages
-- The optimal experience for the reader is to come to the index page and read the content and then sign up with the volunteer form.
-The Z- layout helps with navigating the user's attention to form quickly.
+- The optimal experience for the reader is to come to the index page and read the content and then sign up with the volunteer form thus fulfilling the goal of the website.The F - layout helps with navigating the user's attention to form quickly.
 Then the reader can take actions to read the content in all the other navigation items and look at the different content.
+The list of actions are: arrive at the index page, scroll down read all the content, then look at the volunteer form to sign up to volunteer against Global warming.
+Then navigate to the causes page, action page and the future page.
+ The admin nav is placed on the left because the reader is most likley to naturally navigate towards the right then the left.